centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/advanced-configuration.md

     /sbin/iptables save
     ```

-Your Centreon MAP server is now accessible on port 80.
+Your Centreon MAP (Legacy) server is now accessible on port 80.
 Check this by entering
 the following URL in your browser:

 ```shell